DylanTai/PDF-to-TXT/README.md

 ---

 **Note**: This tool is designed for inventory PDFs with specific formatting.
 Results may vary with different document types.
 The automatic DPI selection ensures optimal balance between speed and accuracy for each enhancement level.
+Use the test script to debug issues before processing large PDFs.